harrybooth/harrybooth.github.io/index.md

 2. __Numerical Optimisation - Support Vector Machines:__
 Course leader: Marta Betcke.
 This project required us to research two optimization methods within the context of support vector machines, and produce a study involving some computational experiments.
 I chose SMO (sequential minimal optimization) and stochastic gradient descent.
 My report achieved the maximum mark, and can be found [here]() along with supporting notebooks.
 3. __Inverse Problems - Regularization, Wavelet Denoisers and Poission Noise Models:__
 Course leader: Simon Arridge.
-This project required us to solve a variety of computational problems from a selection of topics from inverse problems.
+This project required us to solve a variety of computational problems from a inverse problems selection of topics.
 My report can be found [here]() along with supporting notebooks.
 4. __Morphogenetic Programming:__
 Course leader: Martha Tsigkari.
 7 mini projects, incl.
 3D game of life, L-Systems, Genetic algorithms, and Gene Regulatory Networks.
 All experiments completed using grasshopper scripts (C#) and Rhino 3D.
+Scripts and animations can be found [here]().

 ### Dissertation

 1. __Growing Flags with Fractal Proteins__
 Supervised by Peter Bentley.
-This project aimed to .
+The mapping from genotype to phenotype in natural evolution is a development growth process.
+This project investigated artificial models of development which permit compact genetic representations, from both a conceptual and experimental standpoint.
 The original dissertation can be found [Link](url).
 Stay tuned for the paper which is due to appear in the journal of artificial life in 2022 - [Link](url)._

 ## Current and Future Projects